Digital-Scholarship-NUS-Libraries/biodiversitystories/Tapioca/README.md

        title="【4K】Bukit Brown Cemetery | Kopi Sua | Biggest Chinese Graveyard Outside China | Virtual Tour | Gopro" fit="contain">

 Furthermore, the variety of food had reduced as Japanese authorities requisitioned other staples such as rice.
 Yet, tapioca continued to be available as it was perishable and Japanese authorities mandated that it was consumed in the location they were produced.[^15] Interestingly, a Malayan recipe book featuring local food substitutes in local recipes was distributed by the Japanese administration, aiming to alleviate the food shortages caused by the lack of other staples.
-In 1943, tapioca bread and noodles were distributed as rations.[^16] Thus, with the Japanese administration’s promotion, tapioca became a staple food.
+In 1943, tapioca bread and noodles were distributed as rations.[^16] Thus, with the Japanese administration’s promotion, the plant became a staple food.
 The area for cultivation of root crops, including tapioca, grew from 35,000 acres in 1939 to 188,000 acres in 1945.[^17] Thus, tapioca became increasingly cultivated in Singapore once again.
 <param ve-video
        id="R8XTJi9NK4E"
        title="Making Wartime Food Delicious | From Book to Cook #02" start="5:48"
        fit="contain">

 Even with the promotion of tapioca cultivation during the occupation, people were compelled to profiteer off tapioca.
 Although the boys in Sng’s plot were unpaid, they received a commission when the tapioca was sold.
-The boys would sell the tapioca at the markets to “red-cloth house builders”, which likely meant the <span eid= "Q7410435">samsui women</span>.
+The boys would sell the tapioca at the markets to “red-cloth house builders”, which likely meant the <span eid="Q7410435">samsui women</span>.
 Inflation also caused the price of tapioca to be paid in gunny bags of money.
 100 katis was one gunny bag, which contained a whopping $130,000 in banana money.
 Thus, tapioca suddenly experienced a resurgence of use, only this time it was out of necessity, rather than for the accumulation of wealth.
 With massive war time inflation, this former cash crop ironically regained its monetary value.
 <param ve-image
        url="https://live.staticflickr.com/65535/51300057854_4ffcdbabd3_h.jpg"
        title="Samsui Woman"